 - Wormwood has caused seizures in lab animals.

-- Speak to your doctor first you have epilepsy as wormwood may interact with epilepsy medications.
+- Speak to your doctor first if you have epilepsy as wormwood may interact with epilepsy medications.

 Gundry Total Restore Pros & Cons